 - Provide opportunities for individual and collaborative work.

 - Enable children to succeed at an appropriate level by offering activities differentiated either by task, outcome or support given.

 - Recognise, and be aware of, existing conceptual frameworks which may affect a child’s learning.

 - Challenge and consolidate children’s understanding by requiring them to apply it to new contexts.

 - Set clear child friendly objectives and outcomes.

 How we deliver computing

 - An hour of computing suite time is allocated to Year 1-6 for the teaching of discrete or cross curricular computing.
 Reception are allocated an hour per week for teaching basic computing skills and cross-curricular computing work.
-Staff bid for the remaining sessions in the computing suite for any further computing work.

 - Children have the facility to work on their own PC as the computing suite contains 30 PCs.
 Children are grouped depending upon the task in hand.
 Groupings are determined by the class teacher and might include same-ability or mixed-ability pairs.